jimbaker/js-on-js/talk.md

 FIXME ASTs look like the document object model (DOM), but for the program/script itself

+# ASTs are just plain old objects

+FIXME which means you can create your own ASTs as well! we will see this become important soon

+FIXME maybe cover interfaces?

+# TDD

 # Recursion

+* ASTs are made up of ASTs
+* Corresponding to expressions
+* So evaluate the parts, then the whole
+* etc

+# Evaluating functions

 # ASTs in JavaScript